 The best time to do the watering is in the early morning, before the sun reaches its peak.
 This way plants will be able to absorb the moisture while still being able to dry it out along the rest of the day.
 On the other hand, afternoon watering usually causes the moisture to get absorbed by the dried out soil instead of the roots of the plants.
 Not only will this not benefit the plants, but it will also become a source of excessive water wastage.

 Need help or further lawn care-related advice?
 Don’t hesitate to give us a call.
-We at Degree Lawn are serving greater Cincinnati neighborhoods including West Chester, Mason, Fairfield, Lebanon, Springboro and many others throughout the area.
+We at Degree Lawn are serving greater Cincinnati neighborhoods including West Chester, Liberty Township, Mason, Lebanon, Loveland, Maineville and many others throughout the area.
 Whatever you need, we can provide it.